meuleman/epilogos/README.md

 ]
 ```

+You can copy this text to your text editor of choice and make modifications, described below.

 For this example JSON, there are two main objects.
 The first object `set` contains chromatin states, names, and colors.
-You must include this object, at minimum, in order to color the epilogos data correctly.
+You must include this object, unedited, in order to color the epilogos data correctly.

 You would modify three variables in the second and last object; specifically: `category_set_index`, `name`, and `url`.
 Optionally, you can adjust the track height by changing the `height` key.

-The `category_set_index` should be set to `1`, `2`, `3`, or `4`.
+The value of `category_set_index` should be set to one of `1`, `2`, `3`, or `4`.
 The first three numbers `1`, `2`, and `3` refer to 15-, 18-, and 25-state chromatin models, respectively, for `hg19` and `hg38` genome assemblies.
-The number `4` refers to the 15-state model used for `mm10` chromatin state.
+The number `4` refers to the labels and colors used for the 15-state chromatin state model for `mm10`.

 The `name` variable (set here to "My sample of interest") can be set to a descriptive name of your choice.
 It is recommended to make this short enough to read within the space provided in a WashU browser track label column -- perhaps no more than 20-25 characters.